 • Strategic Cooling

-We have provided an overview of Heat Training and Heat Acclimation and in this article will focus on Strategic Cooling.
+We have provided an overview of Heat Training and Heat Acclimation and in this article will focus on Strategic Cooling - how to cool down your body.

 Strategic Cooling is simply taking various steps to cool (Active Cooling) to keep the core body temperature from rising too much.
 This can be as simple as splashing the body with water at the right time, optimising clothing selection, and pre-cooling before the event starts.